-Budget deficit is referred to as the situation in which the spending is more than income.
+A budgetary deficit is referred to as the situation in which the spending is more than the income.
 Although it is mostly used for governments, this can also be broadly applied to individuals and businesses.

-In other words, a budgetary deficit is said to have taken place when the individual, government or the business budgets have more spending than the income that they can generate as revenue.
+In other words, a budgetary deficit is said to have taken place when the individual, government, or business budgets have more spending than the income that they can generate as revenue.

-There are three types of budget deficit, which are explained below
+There are three types of budget deficit.
+They are explained follows:

 Impact of Fiscal Deficit

-The following impacts of fiscal deficit deficit can be seen
+The following impacts of fiscal deficit should be kept in mind.

-- Printing more currency by RBI for meeting the deficit also called deficit financing leads to availability of more money in the market, leading to inflation.
+- Printing more currency by RBI for meeting the deficit, also known as deficit financing, leads to the availability of more money in the market, leading to inflation.

-- Borrowing more will hinder future growth of the economy as most of the revenue will be utilised towards meeting debt payments.
+- Borrowing more will hinder the future growth of the economy, as most of the revenue will be utilised towards meeting debt payments.